Reloj de sobremesa [Mantel clock]

 Amelia Aranda Huete

-This table clock signed by José de Hoffmeyer, clockmaker to Queen Isabella II of Spain, is one of the finest examples of a Spanish-made timepiece incorporating a perpetual calendar in imitation of those produced by the Brocot family in the midnineteenth century.
+This mantel clock signed by José de Hoffmeyer, clockmaker to Queen Isabella II of Spain, is one of the best Spanish-made examples to include a perpetual calendar, in imitation of those made by the Brocot family in the mid-nineteenth century.

-The case is made of black marble, with straight sides above a rectangular base.
-On the front are three white porcelain dials and two thermometers surrounded by a gilt metal bevel.
-The main dial, at the top, shows the hours in black polychromed Roman numerals.
-Inside is a visible Brocot escapement with ruby pins.
-The hands are of the Breguet type.
-There are two winding holes.
-Above the number XII is a lever allowing the clock to be put forward or back.
-Beneath the hand collet is the maker’s signature: J. HOFFMEYER // MADRID.
+The case is in black marble.
+It is straight-edged and sits on a rectangular base.
+The front contains three white enamel dials and two thermometers surrounded by gilded metal bezels.
+The main dial, at the top, shows the hours in black-painted Roman numerals.
+The centre disc has an open brocot escapement with ruby pins.
+The hands are of Breguet type.
+It has two winding holes.
+There is a lever on the XII figure to regulate the speed of the clock.

-Under the main dial are two auxiliary dials, also of white porcelain.
-The one on the right is a perpetual calendar showing the months of the year.
-Inside it are two further dials for the day of the month and day of the week.
-Above them is an aperture for the lunar calendar and moon phases, polychromed in blue.
-The other auxiliary dial on the left is a barometer.
+Beneath the main dial are two subsidiary dials, also in white enamel.
+The one on the left is a perpetual calendar showing the months of the year.
+In the centre disc, there are two other dials: one for the days of the month and one for the days of the week.
+Above them, there is an aperture showing the phases of the moon, coloured in blue.
+The other subsidiary dial, on the right, is a barometer.
+It has two enamelled stamps: 'Gran Medalla de 1.ª clase // Universal Exposición Londres 1851' and 'Medalla de oro Exposición 1849 París'.

-On either side of the main dial are two thermometers in imitation of the model created by the Brocot family.
+Flanking the main dial are two thermometers imitating the model created by the Brocot family.
+The thermometers —each inscribed 'Réamur' and 'Centigrade'— are dated Paris, 1838.

-José de Hoffmeyer y Jiménez married Josefa Zubeldia Baquijano in Bilbao in May 1843.
-He was appointed royal clockmaker in 1849, and by 1858 the couple already lived in Madrid, where he opened a shop in Calle de Alcalá.
-He made his own movements and also used others from Geneva (Switzerland) and Paris (France), and he represented the firm French in Madrid.
-When Spain decided to adapt its clocks to the mean time system, Hoffmeyer was put in charge of adjusting all the municipal or public clocks in Madrid.
-He died in Madrid on 16 December 1862, and was buried in the Sacramental de San Justo cemetery.
+José de Hoffmeyer y Jiménez married Josefa Zubeldia Baquijano in Bilbao, in May 1843.
+In 1849 he was appointed royal clockmaker.
+He opened a shop on Calle de Alcalá in Madrid.
+He made his own movements and used others from Geneva (Switzerland) and Paris (France).
+He was the French firm's official representative in Madrid.
+When Spain decided to adapt its clocks to the mean time system, he was placed in charge of adjusting all public and municipal clocks in Madrid.
+He died in Madrid on 16 December 1862 and was buried in the La Sacramental de San Justo cemetery.

 Amelia Aranda Huete